NAVER-INTEL-Co-Lab/gaudi-geometric-learning/README.md

 This repository aims to bridge the gap by providing support for Intel Gaudi-v2 devices, addressing the challenge that existing libraries like PyG (PyTorch Geometric) and DGL (Deep Graph Library) only support CUDA GPUs.

 ## Preparation

+In this section, we show what you should prepare for running code with PyG on Intel Gaudi-v2 devices.

 ### 1. Install PyTorch on Gaudi-v2